-Negatives of lockdown

-- · Uncertanty of lockdown length. - No confidence in government returning society back to normality. - Feeling upset, confused and at a loss about the situation. - People becoming distustful and distant due to fear of COVID-19 contraction. - Low or absent availability of essential items, cleaning products and health immunity products like vitamins. - Challenges in distinguishing work from home. - Difficulty in concentrating due to childcare commitments - No confidence in the media in dictating accurate and representative facts about Covid-19. - Not being able to see family and friends. - Anxiety about loved ones contracting Covid-19, especially if they are key workers.
+Negatives of lockdown Positives of lockdown • Uncertanty of lockdown length. • No confidence in government returning Family not being affected by society back to normality.
+Covid-19 · Feeling upset, confused and at a loss • Work progression. about the situation.
+Taking up new hobbies like • People becoming distustful and distant improving fitness and reading. due to fear of COVID-19 contraction. • Low or absent availability of essential items, cleaning products and health home.